devKiratu/eStore/README.md

 # Store Front

-UI for the Scandiweb React Develeper Entry Test.
+UI for the Scandiweb React Developer Entry Test.
 This project was created using `create-react-app` and consumes a custom `graphql` endpoint using an `apollo client`

 ## Run the project